Where History Meets Technology

 Secretary, Springfield Technical Community College

-Chamber of Commerce Appointment, Executive Director, Springfield Partners for Community Action
+President of the Greater Springfield Chamber of Commerce, Executive Director, Springfield Partners for Community Action

 Phillip Dromey